mudasobwa/mudasobwa.github.io/_posts/2013-01-20-256-color-terminal.md

 ###How to get a color, huh?

 It turns put that colors are encoded in the remaining 256 - 16 - 24 = 216 choices using a simple and straightforward algorithm.
 A range of tones is calibrated against division modulo 6.
 That number is treated as RGB-constituent in 6-based notation with “zero in sixteen”.
 For orange (`#ff9900`) it gives `16 + 5 * 6² + 3 * 6 + 0 = 214`).
-There are exceptions, as without them.
+There are exceptions; they will be there any time.
 Those “standard” old-school colors and grayscale.
 Yeah.

 ### Who the hell does need that?